JavaScript-Universe/Discord-Bot-Templates/README.md

 + Try to limit the amount of npm packages
 + Code must be semi clean

+## How do I upload my code?

++ Fork the repository and make a folder that has your Github name in its name.
++ Insert whatever you want people to see (Discord terms apply at all times)
++ Once you have commited that change, create a pull request.
++ From here a moderator will review the code and accept/deny the pull request.
+If your pull request should get denied, then it's for a valid reason.

 ## Notes:

 + Please do not forget to insert a license or some form of proof that you created the code, we are not to be held responsible for any stolen code from this GitHub
 + Please remove any kind of authorization token from your code before submitting it here
 + Thank you for considering to submit your code to our GitHub!